LabBench-Society/Protocols/intro.labbench/README.md

 *Kristian Hennings*

 This protocol is a study on the correlation between depression, anxiety and stress assessed with the DASS scale, and response inhibition measured with the Stop-Signal Task.
-It is written to demonstrate the capabilities of LabBench to automate experimental protocols, providing guidance to operators and subjects, and for automatic processing and export of experimental data.
+It is written to demonstrate the capabilities of LabBench to automate experimental protocols, providing guidance to operators and participants, and for automatic processing and export of experimental data.

 ## Introduction

 The purpose of this protocol is to demonstrate how an experimental protocol can be implemented with LabBench, which is demonstrated with a protocol that studies the relationship between Depression, Anxiety and Stress, and response inhibition is implemented.
-Depression, Anxiety and Stress is assessed with the DASS scale from the Psychology Foundation of Australia [].
+Depression, Anxiety and Stress is assessed with the DASS scale from the [Psychology Foundation of Australia](https://www2.psy.unsw.edu.au/dass/).
 The DASS scale measures three related emotional states of depression, anxiety, and stress on 42-item self-report questionnaire.

 Response inhibition is assessed with the use of a gamified version of the Stop-Signal Task.
 The classical Stop-Signal Task measures the ability to supress actions that are no longer required or appropriate.
 In the Stop-Signal Task participants are asked to perform a Go task that at random and infrequent times are interrupted by a Stop-Signal.
 Without a Stop-Signal the subjects see a Go signal of a left or right arrow and must press the left or right button respectively.
 In these Go-trials, not pressing a button is an error and the goal is to press the correct right or left button as fast as possible.
 However, when a Stop-Signal is presented with a delay after the Go-Signal, the participant must inhibit their response, and in these trials pressing a button is an error.
 The delay between the Go and Stop signals is adjusted throughout the test to find the minimal delay at which the participants can inhibit their response.